wojtekkw10/DiscountCalculator/readme.md

 # Assumptions
-- Data is received in the form of:
+- Data is received in the form of (hardcoded in application):

         Number inputDiscount = 100;
         List<Number> inputProducts = Arrays.asList(500, 1500);